Winter Carnival

 • Each team will receive the same puzzle.

-• Puzzles will be available for pick-up at the Recreation Department January 30th-February 1st from 8:00 am-4:30 pm and will be concealed in plain packaging.
+• Puzzles will be available for pick-up at the Recreation Department January 27th-30th from 8:00 am-5:00 pm and will be concealed in plain packaging.

 • Absolutely no peeking or opening the exterior package before the start time of the competition.
 Puzzles must stay in the package until everyone opens them together on the Zoom Screen.
 Teams who open early or packages that show signs of tampering will be disqualified.